 Here are my favorite sourdough recipes, tips, and tutorials!

-This post contains affiliate links, which means I receive compensation if you make a purchase using the links.
-This occurs at no extra cost to you!
+This post contains affiliate links.
 You can view our full disclosure policy here.

 I demonstrated this

-After years of measuring the flour and water in cups (which is not accurate and didn’t yield consistent results), I caved and got this food scale.
-It was worth it.
-Sourdough is 100% simpler now.
+- After years of measuring the flour and water in cups (which is not accurate and didn’t yield consistent results), I finally got this food scale.
+I hate to be the person who says you NEED a food scale to make great sourdough bread, but seriously, sourdough is 1000% simpler now.

-Sourdough Focaccia – very simple and forgiving recipe.
+Easiest Sourdough Bread Ever – Very simple, EASY, and forgiving recipe.
 If you are just starting with sourdough, make this first for an easy win!

 Non-Crumbly Whole Grain Sandwich Bread – I make the sourdough version of this (see post).